alankrantas/pxt-DHT11_DHT22/README.md

 If you are using the 4 pin version, you'll need to add a resistor (in my test 220 Ω - 10 KΩ works under 3.3V; above that the sensor won't response) between Vcc and Data to pull up the data pin.
 Or you can simply use the pull up option in the query block - the micro:bit has a internal resistor about 12-13 KΩ.

-The third pin from the left is not used.
+The third pin on the 4-pin sensor from the left is not used.

 ![untitled sketch_bb](https://user-images.githubusercontent.com/44191076/53887940-40379a00-405e-11e9-9129-5bdb6262e8a3.png)

 If a hardware pull-up resistor already exists, set the internal pull up resistor dosen't seems to affect the results.

-## In BETA testing
+## BETA testing

-Since some DHT11s are known to be notoriously - I repeat, notoriously - inaccurate, especially the humidity part, and I only have limited sensor samples, the extension needs furthur testing to be absolutly sure if it's working like it should.
+Some DHT11s are known to be notoriously - I repeat, notoriously - inaccurate, especially the humidity part, and I only have limited sensor samples.
+Hence the extension may needs furthur testing to be absolutly sure if it's appliable to all similar sensors.

-My code are based on [MonadnockSystems/pxt-dht11](https://github.com/MonadnockSystems/pxt-dht11) but improved the pin pull-up time calculating method.
+My codes are based on [MonadnockSystems/pxt-dht11](https://github.com/MonadnockSystems/pxt-dht11) but improved the pin pull-up time calculating method with additional features (for example, checksum verification).

-So far my both PCB version sensors worked well and gave consistent readings.
-I found two 4-pin DHT11s in my office as well, but their humidity reading are much lower than it should (probably already damaged), regardess what pull-up resistor I used.
+So far both my PCB version sensors works well and gave consistent readings.
+I found two 4-pin DHT11s in my office as well, but their humidity reading are much lower than usual (probably already damaged), regardess what pull-up resistor I used.
 I would recommend buying PCB versions for your own usage.

-I also gave up using the checksum data because my DHT22 always gave wrong checksums even though the humidity/temperature data looks legit.
-My DHT11s always gave correct checksums.

 ## License

 MIT

 ## Supported targets